About me

 SMART Recovery Facilitator training

-Relapse Prevention & Management, Expanding Coping Skills - Insight
+Trauma-informed care for AOD Practice, Relapse Prevention & Management, Expanding Coping Skills - Insight

 Memberships & other:

-Registered counsellor (Lvl 2) - Australian Counselling Association
+Registered counsellor - Australian Counselling Association

 SMART Recovery Australia Board Member

-I use a neuro-biopsychosocial, trauma-informed and neuro-affirming approach integrating techniques from the following modalities: Dialectical Behaviour Therapy (DBT) | Motivational Interviewing | Solution-Focussed Therapy | Attachment Theory | Grow Coaching Model | Self-Determination Theory | Self-Compassion (Dr Kristin Neff) | Psychodynamic Therapy | Positive Psychology (Strengths-based) | Cognitive Behaviour Therapy (CBT) | Polyvagal Theory/Nervous System Regulation | Transtheoretical Model of Behaviour Change | Neuroscience & Neuroplasticity
+Dialectical Behaviour Therapy (DBT) | Motivational Interviewing | Solution-Focused Therapy | Psychodynamic Therapy | Positive Psychology (Strengths-based) | CBT | Polyvagal Theory | Transtheoretical Model of Behaviour Change | Neuroscience & Neuroplasticity